observIQ/stanza/docs/types/field.md

 ## Examples

-Using fields with the restructure plugin.
+Using fields with the restructure operator.

 Config:
 ```yaml